google/backup-dr-custom-roles/README.md

 # Custom role permissions
-This repository contains a script and YAML files to create or update custom roles to use with Actifio GO or Google Cloud Backup and DR.
+This repository contains a script and YAML files to create or update custom roles to use with Google Cloud Backup and DR.

 ## Required Permissions